Robert Lacy

-Robert Lacy is an American writer whose short stories and essays have been published in a large number of publications including The Best American Short Stories, Ploughshares, The Oxford American, Virginia Quarterly Review and The Gettysburg Review.
+Robert Lacy (born 1930s) is an American writer whose short stories and essays have been published in a large number of publications including The Best American Short Stories, Ploughshares, The Oxford American, Virginia Quarterly Review and The Gettysburg Review.
 He has also published several books of fiction and essays.

 Life

 Lacy was born and raised in east Texas, and served in the United States Marines Corps from 1955 to 1959.
 He received his Bachelor of Journalism degree from the University of Texas, Austin (1962) before enrolling in the Iowa Writers' Workshop at the University of Iowa, where he was a student of Richard Yates.
 He earned his Master of Fine Arts degree in 1966.
 He taught Creative Writing in the Department of English, University of Oregon (1966–1969) and in the Department of English, Slippery Rock College (1969–1972).
 He left academia for journalism and briefly became a reporter and copyeditor for the Minneapolis Star Tribune.
 He was appointed Research Analyst and then Assistant Director of the Office of Senate Research in the Minnesota Senate (1973–1983).
 He resumed a journalistic career when he became a columnist and reviewer for the Minneapolis Star Tribune, 1987-1998 and also resumed a teaching career when he was an Adjunct Faculty Member in the Program of Creative and Professional Writing, University of Minnesota, 1990-1995.
 He also served as a faculty member of the Loft Literary Center from 1989 to 2003.
 He lives in Medicine Lake, Minnesota.